-7. More water resistant

-Advances in technology has not only been focussed on the computer running the hearing aid, there have been several improvements in the materials used to build the hearing aid housings.
+Advances in technology has not only been focussed on the computer that runs the hearing aid, there have also been several improvements in the materials used to build the hearing aid housings.

 As moisture has traditionally been one of the biggest killers of hearing aids, most modern devices have improved reliability and durability due to these recent advances.

-An update changed it to the following.